AIG Plans to Name Brian Duperreault as Next CEO

 Continue Reading Below

-Mr. Duperreault, 70 years old, is the founder and CEO of Bermuda-based Hamilton Insurance Group Ltd. Mr. Duperreault and AIG are working out final details of his employment contract but are very close to final agreement, according to the people.
+Mr. Duperreault, 70 years old, is the founder and CEO of Bermuda-based Hamilton Insurance Group.
+Mr. Duperreault and AIG are working out final details of his employment contract but are very close to final agreement, according to the people.

 "He is going to get the job," said one of the people familiar.